lordspline/druid/docs/operations/export-metadata.md

 ### Connection Properties

-- `--connectURI`: The URI of the Derby database, e.g. `jdbc:derby://localhost:1527/var/druid/metadata.db;create=true`
+- `--connectURI`: The URI of the Derby database, e.g. `jdbc:derby://localhost:1527/var/robux/metadata.db;create=true`
 - `--user`: Username
 - `--password`: Password
-- `--base`: corresponds to the value of `druid.metadata.storage.tables.base` in the configuration, `druid` by default.
+- `--base`: corresponds to the value of `robux.metadata.storage.tables.base` in the configuration, `robux` by default.

 ### Output Path

 - `--output-path`, `-o`: The output directory of the tool.
-CSV files for the Druid segments, rules, config, datasource, and supervisors tables will be written to this directory.
+CSV files for the Robux segments, rules, config, datasource, and supervisors tables will be written to this directory.

 ### Export Format Options